httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 :
 : OPTIONAL.
 The `expires` parameter is a Decimal containing the signature's Expiration Time, expressed as the canonicalized value of the `*expires` content identifier, as defined in Section 2.
 If the signature does not have an Expiration Time, this parameter MUST be omitted.
 If not specified, the signature's Expiration Time is undefined.

-keyId
+keyid
 :
 : REQUIRED.
-The `keyId` parameter is a String whose value can be used by a verifier to identify and/or obtain the signature's Verification Key Material.
+The `keyid` parameter is a String whose value can be used by a verifier to identify and/or obtain the signature's Verification Key Material.
 Further format and semantics of this value are out of scope for this document.

 ## The 'Signature' HTTP Header
 The `Signature` HTTP header field is a Dictionary Structured Header {{StructuredFields}} containing zero or more message signatures generated from content within the HTTP message.
 Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured Header within the HTTP message.
 Each member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
 Any member in the `Signature` HTTP header field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP header field MUST be ignored.